neonkore/Nunicode/README.md

 Note that nunicode will never report string endianess explicitely but will provide read, write and BOM write functions instead.
 See ``samples/utf16.c``.

+## NOTES ON UTF-32

+Everything said above about UTF-16 also applies to UTF-32.

 ## NOTES ON REVERSE READING

 nunicode do not provide str\[i\] (access by index) equivalent since it will